 Ny,s=s,a=Ny,s=r,a-Cy,a Eq.
 4.9

 The number of eggs produced by each spawner, Ny,s=e,a, was assumed to follow a Ricker function which includes parameters for the log of the maximum recruitment per spawner without density dependence, α, and the strength of density dependence, β (Ricker 1954, Hilborn 1985).
-Due to difficulties in estimating the density dependence parameter, we fixed β at 0.001, representing a low level of density dependence.
-The proportion of females, P, was fixed at 50% (Gilk et al. 2009).
+Age-specific Ricker parameters were estimated to account for the difference in realized fecundity for female Chum salmon of different ages.
+Due to difficulties in estimating the density dependence parameter, we fixed β at 0.001 for all ages, representing a low level of density dependence.
+The proportion of female offspring, P, was fixed at 50% (Gilk et al. 2009).

 Ny,s=e,a=P*(Ny,s=s,a*e(αa-βNy,s=s,a )) Eq.
 4.10